43 - A Comedian in Texas (and the benefits of Bourbon Whiskey)

 With significant steering play reminiscent of those driving scenes in 1940’s Film Noir movies where the driver is seen with the steering wheel moving inches side to side and with springs that made spongy seem solid, he rocked and rolled and struggled to control the heavy beast as he continued on route to Dallas.
 He felt sure the car had a mind of its own.

 Henry had pulled over in this seemingly nice, peaceful town being attracted by a swanky boot and shoe store.
 He quite fancied a pair of snappy western boots.
-Long blond hair and a beautiful smile greeted him as he entered.
+Long blonde hair and a beautiful smile greeted him as he entered.
 He removed his shoes and sat waiting for his selection to try.
 Next to him was a couple, the man, clearly in charge of a short fuse, trying on boots and the lady, with obvious attitude, pink stilettos.
 They were in disagreement and somewhat violently.
 He hated pink and she did not approve at all of the indelicately posed, naked lady on the silver toe caps.
-Unsure how to handle a quickly developing situation the assistant with the long blond hair tried to calm things by offering alternatives resulting in a stream of abuse from both the man and lady who were each intent upon the items they had chosen and severely distressing the girl.
+Unsure how to handle a quickly developing situation the assistant with the long blonde hair tried to calm things by offering alternatives resulting in a stream of abuse from both the man and lady who were each intent upon the items they had chosen and severely distressing the girl.

 Displaying his strong sense of chivalry Henry immediately jumped to her defence saying, “I’m sure there is no need to berate this nice lady.
 What is the objection to trying something else?
 It would make sense would it not?”